vdt/posce/readme.md

 #### `move <NAME> <DEST>`

-Move a note to another file in the same directory.
+Move an existing note to a different name.

 <details><summary>Example.</summary>